phrohdoh/tsqlust/README.md

 ## Project Goals

-> Provide developers human-friendly messages, errors and warnings when writing sql queries.
+> Provide developers human-friendly messages, errors and warnings when writing tsql queries.

 How this is done: